Skip to main content

 The old saying, “it’s the journey and not the destination,” is true.
 In the case of a T-shirt quilt, having to search for a T-shirt is more fun and enjoyable than just being able to say, third row, second column.

-A Too Cool T-shirt Quilt is an journey and not a destination.
+A Too Cool T-shirt Quilt is a journey and not a destination.

 All the blocks in our quilts are different sizes.
 If the back of your T-shirt is very large and the front very small, we would have to cut both blocks either the same width or length to be able to sew them together.
 This makes for large blocks for some T-shirts.
-But if you have a T-shirt with a small logo on just one side, you would have such a small block mixed into huge blocks.
+But if you have a T-shirt with a small logo on one side, you would have such a small block sew onto a huge blocks.

 This can be done, but it’s not balanced or interesting.